 Winter solstice traditions: Stonehenge gathering, England

 Although no one knows exactly why the ancient circle of Stonehenge was built, there’s no denying it lines up with the movements of the sun.
 It’s one of the global monuments built around the summer solstice, and archaeological research suggests winter solstice festivals happened at Stonehenge—and modern revelers have taken up the tradition, gathering at dawn the day after the longest night (this year, December 21, though celebrations are canceled this year because of the coronavirus pandemic) to witness the magical occurrence of the sun rising through the stones.
 The best part?
 It’s free of charge, although parking is limited.
 Visitors can even walk right up to the stones, an area usually roped off, for this peaceful and sacred celebration.
-Read about more things you didn’t know about the holiday season.
+Stonehenge is among the ancient mysteries researchers can’t explain.

 Winter solstice traditions: Shab-e Yalda, Iran

 Winter solstice traditions: Winter Solstice Lantern Festival, Vancouver

 To honor the many cultural traditions that celebrate the winter solstice, Vancouver’s Secret Lantern Society created the city’s Solstice Lantern Festival.
 Participants can attend workshops to create their lantern, and then on the night of the solstice processions march throughout the city, culminating in fire performances.
 Attendees can also try to find their way through the Labyrinth of Light, a maze of 600 candles that invites visitors to let go of old thoughts and find new possibilities for the coming year.
 Don’t miss these New Years quotes, which will inspire a fresh start to the year.

 Winter solstice traditions: Toji, Japan

 The winter solstice in Japan, called Toji, has a few interesting customs associated with it.
 Traditionally, a winter squash called kabocha is eaten, one of only a few crops that would have been available.
 A hot bath with yuzu citrus fruits is believed to refresh body and spirit, ward off illness, as well as soothe dry winter skin.
 And apparently, rodents called capybaras love yuzu baths as well, and in a modern twist on the age-old tradition, some Japanese zoos will throw the fruit into the warm waters the animals soak in on the winter solstice.
-Here are other unique things you can find only in Japan.
+Check out these facts about the holiday season you never knew.

 Winter solstice traditions: Santo Tomas Festival, Guatemala